Popular automations

 Designers with asset-heavy projects

 Designers receive logos, brand guidelines, and photos from clients.
 Each project folder contains "Client Assets" (what they send you), "Source Files" (your working files), and "Deliverables" (what you send back).
 When a client asks for "that logo version from January", the designer knows exactly where to look.
+Keeping client assets separate from deliverables also prevents accidentally sharing source files with clients who should only receive final exports.

 Consultants with document workflows

 Consultants store proposals, contracts, meeting notes, and deliverable reports.
 Folders organize by client, with subfolders for "Contracts" (legal documents) and "Deliverables" (final reports).
 When tax time arrives, all client contracts are in predictable locations.
+Having contracts organized by client also makes it easier to reference agreement terms when scope questions come up mid-project.

 Agencies with team collaboration